What Coffee Beans Does Starbucks Use for Espresso? (2026 Guide)

 • Starbucks Decaf Espresso Roast: The same bold flavor taste but has a version with a non-caffeine.

-These beans are sold at Starbucks coffeehouses, supermarkets, and various online marketplaces.
+These beans are sold at Starbucks coffeehouses, supermarkets, and various online marketplaces. well, you might have some idea about what beans do Starbucks use for espresso till now.

 Do You Have to Buy Espresso Beans for Espresso?